slav120/Jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+This is a mini e-commerce application iv'e built for a school assignment using Rails 4.2

 ## Setup